 In the regenerate stage, queue lengths decrease as the policy has learned the parameters sufficiently well; the queue then behaves similarly as under the optimal policy and stabilizes the system.
 To capture this observation, we use Lyapunov analysis and show that the time-averaged queue length for the initial $T$ periods scales as the optimal queue length, but with an additional term depending on the second moment of satisficing regret divided by $T$.
 Hence, as $T$ increases, the impact of learning gradually disappears.
 Combining the results in the learning and regenerate stages, we obtain a tight $\colq$ bound of UCB for the single-queue multi-server setting.

-\paragraph{Efficient algorithms for multi-queue systems and queueing networks (Theorems \ref{thm:bp-ucb-col},\ref{thm:mw-ucb}).} We next generalize the above result to multi-queue multi-server systems.
+\paragraph{Efficient algorithms for multi-queue systems and queueing networks (Theorems \ref{thm:mw-ucb},\ref{thm:bp-ucb-col}).} We next generalize the above result to multi-queue multi-server systems.
 In contrast to the single queue case, even with known rates, the optimal policy for a multi-queue multi-server system is non-trivial (and usually difficult) to find.
 A natural greedy policy, such as choosing a set of servers that maximizes instantaneous services as in the single-queue system, is known to have potentially unbounded queue length for a stabilizable system \cite{krishnasamy2018learning}.
 Designing an efficient learning policy for multi-queue systems is thus not straightforward.

 Instead, we build on the celebrated \textsc{MaxWeight} policy that stabilizes a multi-queue multi-server system with knowledge of system parameters \cite{tassiulas1992stability}.
-We design \textsc{MaxWeight-UCB} as a new algorithm to transform \textsc{MaxWeight} into a learning algorithm with appropriate estimates for system parameters and show that its $\colq$ scales near-optimally as $\tilde{\bigO}(1/\varepsilon)$ with respect to the traffic slackness $\varepsilon$ (see Definition \ref{def:network-slackness}).
-This dependence greatly improves previous results for settings beyond a single-queue system; the best-known such result is $\tilde{\bigO}(1/\varepsilon^3)$ for the special case of a bipartite queueing systems \cite{FreundLW22,YangSrikantYing} (or $\tilde{\bigO}(1/\varepsilon^2)$ with additional structural assumptions on service rates \cite{KrishnasamySJS21}).
-This result extends our analysis for single-queue settings through a coupling approach that reduces the loss incurred by learning in a high-dimensional queue-length vector to a scalar-valued potential function and builds upon recent work of \cite{gupta2022greedy,wei2023constant}.
+We design \textsc{MaxWeight-UCB} as a new algorithm to transform \textsc{MaxWeight} into a learning algorithm with appropriate estimates for system parameters and show that its $\colq$ scales near-optimally as $\tilde{\bigO}(1/\varepsilon)$ with respect to the traffic slackness $\varepsilon$ (Definition \ref{def:multi-slackness}).
+This result improves previous bounds for settings beyond a single-queue system.
+The best prior bound is $\tilde{\bigO}(1/\varepsilon^3)$ for the special case of bipartite queueing systems \cite{FreundLW22,YangSrikantYing} (or $\tilde{\bigO}(1/\varepsilon^2)$ with structural assumptions on service rates \cite{KrishnasamySJS21}).
+We extend our analysis for single-queue settings through a coupling approach that reduces the loss incurred by learning in a high-dimensional queue-length vector to a scalar-valued potential function and builds upon recent work of \cite{gupta2022greedy,wei2023constant}.